Payments

 Any common spreadsheet editor should provide tools that can be used to answer the questions from the prompt.

-The first question can be solved by counting the number of rows of data from either csv file.
+To determine how many transactions occurred, count the number of rows of data from either csv file.

 image